Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan-staking.rst

 If you select **Top delegaators** you see a list of all delegators sorted by their staked amount.
 You can see account details, including details about the delegation target (baker pool or passive delegation), and so on.
 The table contains the following:

 .. image:: ../images/ccd-scan/ccd-scan-staking-delegators.png
+    :alt: dark screen showing table of information about top delegators

 |